PiotrGackowski/PMG/README.md

 # Problems with system:

-+ what will happened if storage drive is full.
++ what will happened if storage drive is full (depends if this is handled by this team or in this story)

 # Scaling:

-+ how we are handling situation that we have more than one server?
-How such system will be changed if we will add many more servers?
++ how we are handling situation that we have more than one database server?
+How such system sohuld be changed if we will add many more servers?

-+ how system will handle situation that files will be uploaded by many users? (depends on expected traffic - 10 users or 1 000 000 users daily)
++ how system will handle situation that files will be uploaded by many users? (depends on expected traffic - 10 users or 1 000 000 users daily).
+Imagine that there will be more than "safe" number of users.
+How system will react?

 # Publish file: